greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 ```

-**Note:** The current Postgres Planner allows list partitions with multi-column \(composite\) partition keys.
+> **Note** The current Postgres Planner allows list partitions with multi-column \(composite\) partition keys.
 A range partition only allows a single column as the partition key.
 GPORCA does not support composite keys, so you should not use composite partition keys.

 For more information about default partitions, see [Adding a Default Partition](#topic80).